ibrb/python-aorta/README.md

 ## Security

 - Authentication is not implemented.
+All producers/consumers that can connect to the Aorta system are assumed to be allowed to do so, and that access control is managed at the network (firewall) level.
+- We suggest mounting `/var/spool/aorta` on a separate (encrypted) filesystem.

 ## Background